statuja/SunriseRetreat_website/README.md

 ## Overview

 This is a group project, that showcases our skills in CSS/SASS/Bootstrap.
 Beyond improving our technical skills, it has provided a platform for us to work cohesively as a team, refine our soft skills, and seamlessly collaborate using GitHub.
-We decided to create a website for a beautiful retreat in Sri Lanka, inspired by our shared love for nature and stunning images of the country.
+We decided to create a website for a beautiful retreat place in Sri Lanka, inspired by our shared love for nature and stunning images of the country.

 ## Features